Principal stratification with continuous treatments and continuous post-treatment variables: Principal stratification framework with continuous treatments and intermediate variables

 In principal stratification analysis, strong unconfoundedness is key because it has important implications that help to identify principal strata exposure-response curves.
 Although we cannot observe the principal stratum membership for any unit, strong unconfoundedness guarantees that principal strata trajectories, $\boldsymbol{S}$, have the same distribution across treatment levels, within cells defined by pre-treatment variables, $\boldsymbol{X}$.
 Moreover, strong unconfoundedness implies that $\{Y(t)\}_{t \in \mathcal{T}} \independent T \mid \{S(t)\}_{t \in \mathcal{T}}, \boldsymbol{X}$.
 Therefore, units belonging to the same principal stratum and with the same value of the covariates but exposed to different treatment levels can be compared to draw valid inference on causal effects.
 While necessary for inference, strong unconfoundedness and overlap are not sufficient for nonparametric identification of principal causal effects.
-We show in Appendix A that under these two assumptions, we are able to write $E[Y(t) \mid a < g(\boldsymbol{S}) < b]$ as { } where $f(\boldsymbol{s}\mid T=t, \boldsymbol{X} = \boldsymbol{x})$ is the conditional density function of the potential mediators.
-If we could observe the principal stratum $\boldsymbol{S}$ for each unit, we could identify both $ E[Y \mid T=t, \boldsymbol{S} = \boldsymbol{s}, \boldsymbol{X} = \boldsymbol{x}]$ and $f(\boldsymbol{s}\mid T=t, \boldsymbol{X} = \boldsymbol{x})$, which would imply nonparametric identification of the principal causal effect.
+We show in Appendix A that under these two assumptions, we are able to write $E[Y(t) \mid a < g(\boldsymbol{S}) < b]$ as { }where $f(\boldsymbol{s}\mid \boldsymbol{X} = \boldsymbol{x})$ is the conditional density function of the potential mediators.
+If we could observe the principal stratum $\boldsymbol{S}$ for each unit, we could identify both $ E[Y \mid T=t, \boldsymbol{S} = \boldsymbol{s}, \boldsymbol{X} = \boldsymbol{x}]$ and $f(\boldsymbol{s}\mid \boldsymbol{X} = \boldsymbol{x})$, which would imply nonparametric identification of the principal causal effect.
 However, this quantity is only partially observed as we only observe one $S$ associated with the observed value of the treatment $T$, and therefore we need to impose further assumptions to draw inference on principal strata exposure-response curves.
-Frequently in the principal stratification literature, additional structural assumptions are placed on the potential mediators or outcome, such as monotonicity or exclusion restrictions, to reduce the number of principal strata and obtain identification.
-While we will see later that monotonicity can be utilized in this setting, these assumptions are still insufficient for identification without additional assumptions on the distribution of the principal strata.
-In this manuscript, we utilize parametric assumptions in both the outcome model and the model for the principal strata to identify causal effects.
-If these parametric assumptions are satisfied, then under certain conditions we will be able to learn the distribution of the missing potential mediators, and identify all terms in (\ref{eq:estimand}).
-While this strategy has been used heuristically with empirical evidence to suggest it works \citep{bartolucci2011modeling,schwartz2011bayesian}, no theoretical evidence supporting its use has been shown.
-In Section \ref{sec:OutcomeCorrelation}, we provide theoretical support to this strategy by showing that a correctly specified outcome model leads to identification of the dependence among the distinct potential mediators, which leads to identification of PCEs, but only when the potential mediators have an effect on the outcome.